 to 135 different ethnic groups.

-Margaret (Grenham Travel) has recently returned from a three week trip to this amazing country, found it fascinating and shares her experiences:-
+Margaret (Grenham Travel) reminiscing on her three week trip to this amazing country, shares her fascination, memories and experiences of her visit.

 This is a bustling large city and with its ramshackle charms deserves a couple of day’s exploration.
 The buildings are awash with colour and reflect the city’s history of ethnic and religious diversity, but no structure stands out quite like the Shwedagon Pagoda, the monumental golden Buddhist shrine that is sacred to so many and attracts pilgrims from all over the world.
 We found the best way to enter is from the east side where there is a lift in situ.
 The city also has an astonishing range of museums, art galleries and markets, in which you can take in Myanmar culture and haggle to your heart’s content.
 Scott’s market with its array of goods is one of the best markets to buy gifts.
 Observation worth noting – Crisp clean dollar bills will only be accepted in both hotels and markets; if crinkled or worn they will be returned to you!